Find Trade Colleges

 $16,506 Avg Student Debt

 Out of the 40 schools in Michigan that were part of this year’s ranking, Washtenaw Community College landed the # 2 spot on the list.
-Washtenaw Community College is located in Ann Arbor, Michigan and has a fairly large student population.
-In 2021-2022, this school awarded 1,471 associate degrees to qualified students.
+Washtenaw Community College is a fairly large public school situated in Ann Arbor, Michigan.
+It awarded 1,471 associate degrees in 2021-2022.

 In-state students pay an average of $4,416 in tuition and fees if they attend Washtenaw Community College full time.
 If you are from out of state, expect to pay an average of $6,096.
-On average, associate degree students take out $16,506 in loans while pursuing their degree.
-Of those students who received their degree, 56% were women.
+By the time they get their associate degree, students from this school have racked up an average of $16,506 in student loans.
+Around 56% of those degree recipients were women.

 #3